QBDev0ps/DevOps-Cloud-projects/Project17.md

 ![create instance profile](https://github.com/QuadriBello/DevOps-Cloud/assets/140855364/68af537f-58e7-4246-b83d-4ea96d528042)

-### Compute Resources
+### <br>Compute Resources<br/>

 At this stage, we need to create our compute resources and all other associated resources and configuration.
-These include Security Groups, Target Group (for Nginx, Wordpress and Tooling), certificate from AWS certificate manager, an External Application Load Balancer and Internal Application Load Balancer, launch template (for Bastion, Tooling, Nginx and Wordpress), an Auto Scaling Group (ASG) (for Bastion, Tooling, Nginx and Wordpress), Elastic Filesystem (EFS), and a Relational Database (RDS).
+These include Security Groups, Target Group (for Nginx, Wordpress and Tooling), certificate from AWS certificate manager, an External Application Load Balancer and Internal Application Load Balancer, launch template (for Bastion, Tooling, Nginx and Wordpress), and an Auto Scaling Group (ASG) (for Bastion, Tooling, Nginx and Wordpress).

-#### STEP 1: Create Security Groups.
+#### Step 1: Create Security Groups.

 We are going to create all the security groups in a single file, then we are going to refrence this security group within each resources that needs it.